 Once the property is acquired and they start running the business, they also know that they should not skimp on hygiene and safety conditions (swimming pool/fire).
 It will be relevant to go beyond legal obligations as we explained in our article The Spanish B&B market

 We continue in this 4th theme an important phase: the B&B localization.

 The top Spanish regions to set up your B&B in Spain are :

 - The Canary Islands,

 Those five regions have been pre-selected on the basis of data from official tourist supply and demand.

-Let’s fly to those regions but before here are some good advice.
+Let’s fly to those regions but here are some good advice.

 Our advice: Fall in love with your place!

-Expatriation as part of a B&B project has to be viewed in a global perspective.
+Expatriation as part of a B&B project has to be viewed from a global perspective.